 Address Concerns with Your Doctor

-The writer of this article does not have a medical background, and therefore, cannot give you advice on whether or not you should diet.
 If you have concerns about your current height or weight, please address this with your primary care physician.
 A doctor can address all of your concerns based on your medical history, age, current height and weight.

 The information contained in this article is based on current averages for girls and boys in a particular age range.
 Individuals may weigh either more or less than what is listed in the above charts.